Welcome to the new DHSS site! This is a soft-launch, so please email any issues you find to firstname.lastname@example.org.

 And falls are responsible for the most serious and critical injuries among Delaware residents.

 The Delaware Coalition for Injury Prevention is working to decrease injury-related death and disability.
-Please visit their pages using this link.
+Please visit their pages using

 For more information, please contact the program office.